 As access to vet surgeries is limited, insurance companies are partnering with vets to make sure your pets receive the treatment they need.

-If you are hospitalised with coronavirus you will need someone to take care of your pet while you’re away.
+If you're hospitalised with coronavirus you'll need someone to take care of your pet while you’re away.

-Depending on the level of pet insurance you have, your insurance might cover boarding fees.
+Check your pet insurance policy – some cover boarding fees if you need to have a hospital stay.
 For example, some policies will pay up to £15 per day for either boarding or someone to look after your pet if you’re hospitalised for four or more days.

 Check with your insurer what is and isn’t covered by your policy.
 If your pet isn’t covered, then a friend or family member is the next best option.

 No, there’s no vaccine available for pets.
 If you think your pet has Covid call your vet for advice – don’t take them to the surgery.

 You should continue to follow social distancing rules, including the use of face coverings while in public.
 If you or a family member has any symptoms of coronavirus, they must self isolate for 14 days.

-No. If you’ve been diagnosed with coronavirus, it’s recommended that you don’t leave your home for any reason - that includes walking your dog.
-If you have a garden, you could play with your dog in it for exercise.
+No. If you’re self-isolating, it’s recommended that you don’t leave your home for any reason – that includes walking your dog.
+Instead, play some games with your dog in your house or garden to help them get some exercise and burn off steam.